codepath/android-view-helpers/README.md

 This library is a collection of simple view helpers to make Android development easier.
 Right now, this library just has a few helpful classes but they will expand over time.

+## Installation

+Download the latest [jar file](https://www.dropbox.com/s/zhxgms8ck0a4wj2/codepath-android-view-helpers-0.1.0.jar) and drag the JAR to your "libs" folder.

 ## SimpleAlertDialog

 This is a simple way to bring up a modal alert dialog within a DialogFragment within a FragmentActivity.
 The dialog fragment used is the `v4.support` Fragment to support all Android versions.